anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 39. Select the first entry at the top of the middle pane.

     - This sets the search-from point for the Find function, which only searches from the currently selected entry to earlier entries (i.e., down).

 40. Select Find… in the right pane.

 41. Type 4660 in the Find what: filed, then select Find Next.

     - 4660 is the Event ID for the event type of object deletion.

 42. Select Cancel to close the Find window.

 43. An audit record of Event ID: 4660 should be selected.
 In the bottom pane, you should see the statement "An object was deleted".

     - Oddly, while Event ID 4660 is the record of an object being deleted, it does not contain the actual object's name.
 For that, you need to find the associated Event ID 4663.

 44. The Event ID 4663 for the folder deletion should be about five records above the currently selected one.
 Select the lowest record of Event ID 4663 above the currently selected Event ID 4660 record.

     - The correct Event ID 4663 record should be about five records above the selected Event ID 4660 record.

 45. Once you have selected the Event ID 4663 record, you can view the details in the bottom pane.
 The General tab has a small scrollable sub-window with details.
 You should see a line of "Object Name: C\LABFILES\pcaps".
 This Event ID 4663 record confirms that the object deleted was the C\LABFILES\pcaps folder.

     - You could also select the Details pane to see most of the same information.

-What is the purpose of a detective control?

-Deny access to an object
-Notify subjects about system policies
-Inform users of the proper steps to perform an activity Create a record of events and activities

 46. Sign out of PC10 by selecting the Start menu, then selecting Jaime (which will be a circle at the top of the menu), then select Sign out.
 If prompted that there are open programs, select Sign out anyway.

 You have successfully implemented a detective control to record object access activity.

 Check your work

 Confirm that you implemented a detective control.
 Confirm that you tested a detective control.